olayinkaa/Insight-journal/docker/note.md

+# Docker workflow
+- docker client: user interface for interacting with docker, the tools we use to give docker command.

+- docker host or docker daemon: is the background process responsible for managing container on the host system, listen for docker client command, create and manage container, build images

+- docker registry or docker hub: centralized repository of docker images,holds both public and private packages.
+Centralize storage for storing our images.

 # What is a container
 - A docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application